al-mz/ecommerce-analytical-dashboard/README.md

 $ git clone https://github.com/ali-mhmzadeh/ecommerce-analytical-dashboard.git
 ```

 2. Start dockerized services.
-PostgreSQL will run on ports 5433 just in case you already have Postgres running:
+PostgreSQL will run on ports 5433, just in case you already have Postgres running:

 ```
 $ cd ecommerce-analytical-dashboard && docker-compose up
 ```

 ## Initialize Superset App
-3. After the Docker containers have started and are running, you'll need to bootstrap the cluster to initialize Superset app such as adding Username and Password:
+3. After the Docker containers have started and are running, you'll need to bootstrap the cluster to initialize Superset app and dashboard.
+The following command will connect Superset to the Olist database and import pre-made dashboard:

 ```
-$ sh boostrapt.sh
+$ sh boostrap.sh
 ```

 # Quick start